tshepang/mrh/README.md

 [![Linux build status](https://travis-ci.org/tshepang/mrh.svg?branch=master)](https://travis-ci.org/tshepang/mrh)

-This tool crawls current and children directories for git repos, and checks if there are:
-- untracked files
+This repo provides a library that allows crawling a directory and its children for Git repos.
+It reports if those repos have:

 - uncommitted changes
+- untracked files (can be disabled)
 - unpushed commits
 - unpulled commits
-- added files (git index)
+- added files
 - deleted files
 - renamed files
-- untagged HEAD (via an optional flag)
+- untagged HEAD (optional)

-Show all repos:
+I also offers a command line tool with all those features, one of which is to show all repos:

     $ mrh
-    foo (untracked files, uncommitted changes, unpushed commits) bar
+    foo (uncommitted changes, untracked files, unpushed commits) bar
     baz (untracked files)
     qux